-A few days ago, I saw an article by AP writer Candice Choi that was picked up in our local paper titled:
+A few days ago, I saw an article [link no longer functional] by AP writer Candice Choi that was picked up in our local paper titled:

 Serving size a pitfall for label-readers.
 Americans often miscalculate, eating too much.